'

 If you stay in Ipoh for a longer time, you can read my other post “28 Interesting places to visit in Ipoh” to look for other attractions with more detailed information (brief history, entrance fee, opening hours, address, etc).

-Above is my complete Ipoh travel guide including transportation from KL to Ipoh, places to visit, where to stay, how much it cost for the trip, etc.
+Above is my complete Ipoh travel guide including transportation from KL to Ipoh, places to visit, where to stay, how much it costs for the trip, etc.

 Hope you find it helpful and have an idea of what to do in Ipoh after reading this post.
 Comment below if you have any questions about Ipoh travel.